imbo/imbo/docs/installation/installation.rst

 Nginx
 ~~~~~

 Below is an example on how to configure Nginx for Imbo.
-This example uses PHP via `FastCGI <http://www.fastcgi.com/>`_:
+This example uses PHP via `FastCGI`_:

 .. literalinclude:: ../../config/imbo.nginx.conf.dist